Ryuku72/04CodeQuiz/README.md

 Currently, the following issues exists
 * High Score page needs to be restricted to 5 and styles applied
-* Need to still implement a function that reduces the timer by 5 seconds when an answer is wrong
+* FIXED: Need to still implement a function that reduces the timer by 5 seconds when an answer is wrong
 * Need to clean up my code
 * Need to make the website responsive
 * Make the last quiz question update the score before jumping to the showScore function.